 Our phones, our lifelines, literally!

 We cannot afford to lose the human touch, physical relationships and our connection to the real world.
-But that is what is happening!
-We forget to call and speak with people on their birthdays and anniversaries.
-As long as we send a BBM/Whatsapp, Facebook message, put up photos as our display pictures, that suffices.
+But sadly, that is what is happening; we forget to call and actually speak with people on their birthdays and anniversaries.
+As long as we send a an online message and post photos, our 'duty' is done.

 So one of the things I am learning to do is put it out of sight when I am with people.
 And if I end up alone at an event, I try not to make it my +1, but try to create an interest in the event or the goings-on, generally try to be ‘normal’ and actually initiate a conversation with the next person, that is, if they are not engrossed with their own phones!

 Now I also put the phone away when I am driving since I almost ran into the car in front of me because I was trying to take a call a few weeks ago.
 The after-effect of that near-miss is not something I wish to experience ever again.
 Imagine if it weren’t a near-miss...

 As people do ‘get away’ to de-stress and reboot, learning to consciously stay away from the phone is a habit that needs to be cultivated.
 I give advance notice to all my stakeholders, and off goes the phone, for an hour or two, or a day etc. You will be surprised that there will be no fire, and no one would have died on account of the fact that you were unreachable.
 That should teach us to think we are indispensable.